Skip to Main Content

 Competency in English

-Tennessee Technological University requires all who teach to be proficient, as determined by Tennessee Tech, in oral and written English.
+Tennessee Tech University requires all who teach to be proficient, as determined by Tennessee Tech, in oral and written English.

 Stipends, Tuition and Fees

-Each Appointing Authority establishes the minimum stipend amount for it's Graduate Assistants.
-The Appointing Authority will pay, on a pro rata basis, tuition, maintenance fees, debt service fees, TN eCampus on-line fees, MBA distance course fees, and some special academic course fees based upon the Graduate Assistant's assistantship classification as full-time (100%) or one-half time (50%) assistantship.
-The Graduate Assistant is responsible for all other costs including books, international fees, and any other fees assessed.
+4. The Appointing Authority will pay, on a pro rata basis, tuition, maintenance fees, and debt service fees, based upon the Graduate Assistant’s assistantship classification as full-time (100%) or one-half time (50%) assistantship.
+The Graduate Assistant is responsible for all other fees assessed.

-Only courses listed on the graduate student's program of study will be covered by the graduate assistantship.
+6. Courses listed on the graduate student’s program of study will be covered by the graduate assistantship unless otherwise approved by the Appointing Authority.

 Termination/Resignation/Cancellation of Graduate Assistantships